OpenFAST/openfast/docs/source/user/fast.farm/FFarmTheory.rst

 It is modeled by scaling up a background (undisturbed) turbulence.

-The theory for WAT will be presented in more details in the future as part of a journal publication.
+The theory for WAT will is presented in more detail in :cite:`ff-Branlard2024`.

 The basic principle for the wake-added turbulence is illustrated in :numref:`FF:WATSketch`.